apache/openserverless/rebrander.md

 It walks all the subfolders renaming with `git mv` all the folder openserverless in openserverless

-Then it will rename with `git mv` the files including "nuvolaris" in the name with the name including "openserverless"
+Then it will rename with `git mv` the files including "openserverless" in the name with the name including "openserverless"

 This file rename is mandatory, not optional: file names written inside other files are rebranded as plain text, so if the files themselves are not renamed